rxRust/rxRust/README.md

  o.subscribe(|_| { println!("consume in second")} );
 ```

 In this case, we must clone the stream.
-In

 ```rust
  # use rxrust::prelude::*;